-For the 2019–20 academic year, the Indigenous Peoples Law and Policy (IPLP) Program's student body and members of the University of Arizona Native American Law Students Association (NALSA) comprise Native American and Indigenous students from Indigenous nations across the world, and non-Native students, forming a close knit learning community of advocates.
+For the 2020–21 academic year, the Indigenous Peoples Law and Policy (IPLP) Program's student body and members of the University of Arizona Native American Law Students Association (NALSA) comprise Native American and Indigenous students from Indigenous nations across the world, and non-Native students, forming a close knit learning community of advocates.
 The University of Arizona NALSA chapter is consistently one of the largest chapters in the country.

-NALSA is close group of law students, faculty, and staff that come together for one purpose: to increase awareness about Native and Indigenous peoples in the James E. Rogers College of Law community and provide education on the legal issues that impact them today.
+NALSA is a close group of law students, faculty, and staff that come together for one purpose: to increase awareness about Native and Indigenous peoples in the University of Arizona Law community and provide education on the legal issues that impact them today.
 NALSA is made up of Native American, Indigenous, and non-Native members and welcomes anyone who has an interest in learning more about how the law affects tribes, individual Native Americans, and Indigenous people all over the world.

 Currently, IPLP students and NALSA members represent the following Indigenous and tribal nations: